What Is Application Lifecycle Management?

 One of the biggest risks of fast-paced release cycles is that you’ll sacrifice quality in the process.
 After all, if you’re rushing a product out the door, you’re bound to miss a bug — right?

-That’s not the case when you’re doing application lifecycle management.
+That’s not the case when you’re doing ALM well.
 Effective ALM comes with the benefit of quality products and faster releases.

 Proving compliance is difficult if you try to create a traceability matrix after the fact.
 After all, proving that a requirement was met or a test was run is nearly impossible if you don’t have an audit trail.

-Another top benefit of application lifecycle management is the ability to create a traceability matrix as you develop.
+Another top benefit of ALM is the ability to create a traceability matrix as you develop.
 This ensures that you’re on track to compliance throughout development.
 (And it saves you from a lot of headaches later on.)

 Many development teams lack comprehensive visibility across the project lifecycle.
-Doing application lifecycle management with the right tools gives you that visibility.
+Using the right tools for ALM gives you that visibility.

 You’ll know how many requirements have been met — and how many remain.
 You’ll know how far along your product development (or sprint) is and what has been tested.
 And that helps you keep up-to-date if or when things change.

-The best way to do application lifecycle management is with the help of an effective ALM tool.
+The best way to approach ALM is to use an effective ALM tool.
 Find out how solutions designed to cover the entire application lifecycle will help you deliver quality software faster.